All Episodes

 This unemployment business has been going on this way for I don't know how long.

-it's bad enough without accusing them of anything.
+It's bad enough without accusing them of anything.

-If you want to talk about the raw numbers, listen to these.
+And I don't let me, if you want to talk about the raw numbers, listen to these.

 Of the 288,000 new jobs they say were created, here are the areas that grew the most.